-1. How do real estate values in the Equestrian Preserve Area affect values outside the EPA?

-2. What is the impact of the equestrian industry on local retail, restaurant, and other businesses?

-3. What jobs exist in the equestrian community and is there a need for workforce housing?

-4. What would Wellington be without an equestrian industry?

-5. Could rental or accessory units be beneficial in supporting the equestrian workforce?
+- 1. How do real estate values in the Equestrian Preserve Area affect values outside the EPA? - What is the impact of the equestrian industry on local retail, restaurant, and other businesses? - 3.
+What jobs exist in the equestrian community and is there a need for workforce housing? - 4.
+What would Wellington be without an equestrian industry? - 5.4.
+Could rental or accessory units be beneficial in supporting the equestrian workforce?

-Strategic Planning Group, Inc. was hired to conduct the study and began in 2017.
-The study is underway and is scheduled for completion in early 2018.
+The Metropolitan Center of Strategic Planning Group, Inc. was hired to conduct the study and began in 2017 Florida International University was hired in January 2018 to conduct an economic impact -study.
+The study is underway and is scheduled for completion Later in early 2018.